ElcoK/ResearchGroup/_members/muhlhofer.md

 title: Evelyn Mühlhofer, MSc ETH
 description:
 lastname: Mühlhofer
-publications: 'author^=*Mühlhofer'
+publications: 'author^=*Peregrina'

 teaser: >
-    Evelyn Mühlhofer is a PhD researcher in the Weather \& Climate Risks Group at ETH Zurich.
+    Daniel Peregrina is a PhD researcher in the department of Climate Adaptation at Deltares and in the department of Water and Climate Risk (WCR) of the Institute for Environmental Studies (IVM) at Vrije Universiteit Amsterdam.

 profile:
-    name:Evelyn Mühlhofer
+    name: Evelyn Mühlhofer
     position: PhD Researcher
     align: right
     image: muhlhofer-profile.jpg